Ajit Pai Now Trying To Pretend That Everybody Supported Net Neutrality Repeal

 First Pai tries to claim that the public supported his repeal, then when pressed tries to claim that the polls that were conducted were somehow flawed.
 Neither is true.
 In fact, one recent survey out of the University of Maryland found that 82% of Republicans and 90% of Democrats opposed the FCC's obnoxiously-named "restoring internet freedom" repeal.
 And those numbers are higher than they were just a few years ago.
 That the public is overwhelmingly opposed to Pai's repeal is simply not debatable.

-When discrediting the polls doesn't work, Pai then tries to sell the interviewer on the implication that consumers simply aren't smart or informed enough to realize that gutting oversight of indisputably terrible companies like Comcast will somehow be secretly good for them.
+When discrediting the polls doesn't work, Pai then implies consumers aren't smart enough to realize that gutting oversight of indisputably terrible ISPs like Comcast will be secretly good for them.
 He then tries to insist that public opinion doesn't matter and that he's simply basing his policy decisions on cold, hard facts.
 Which, for a guy that claimed during the repeal that net neutrality aids fascist dictators, made up a DDOS attack, ignored countless widelesly respected internet experts and based his repeal entirely on debunked lobbyist data--is pretty amusing.

 Whether Pai's repeated lies result in anything vaguely resembling accountability remains to be seen.
 But based on the volume of time Pai spends touring flyover country, it's pretty clear he's harboring some significant post-FCC political aspirations.
 Those ambitions are likely to run face first into very real voters (especially of the Millennial variety) harboring some very real annoyance at his gutting of a healthy and open internet.